(Twice a month), Room 111

 Advisor--Mr. Cutrone, email@example.com

-(One or two times a month), Room 200.
+(Face-to-face meetings occur one or two times a month, digital contact occurs occasionally throughout the month), Room 200.
 The Westlake Word is dedicated to providing the local community with news that ranges from updates at Westlake High School to breaking news across the world.
 Student journalists and editors actively select stories that will have an impact on the minds of its readers in hopes to inform, advise, persuade, commemorate, and entertain.
 These individuals actively participate in documenting Westlake's and the world's history in order to foster communication and change in society.
 Advisor--Mrs. Muller, Imuller@mtplcsd.org